UAlbertaALTLab/morphodict/iOS/README.md

 These are things that would typically be addressed in due course, if dedicating time to making the project maintainable:

-  - Instead of being configurable settings to enable/disable features, a bunch of code is just *commented out* to disable it for mobile.

-    Some of these things get a little bit tricky: we can’t even `import` libraries that we haven’t gotten working on mobile, so we can’t use the normal django settings mechanism to skip calling something, as settings only get configured after most packages have already been imported, and it’s the import attempt that fails.

-    Note: One questionable hack, but that would be better than the commented-out-branch, would be to have some placeholder files, like `foma.py`, in the mobile app, that would simply return an error if you tried to use them.

   - kivy is supposed to be a package manager that lets you write recipes to automatically build Python packages that have C extensions.
-I couldn’t figure out how to get this working with hfst-optimized-lookup, so I just dragged-and-dropped copies of the files into the Xcode project instead of using released versions from PyPI.
+I couldn’t figure out how to get this working with hfst-optimized-lookup, so Xcode builds the C/C++ files from the `site_packages` directory.

+  - For python modules where we haven’t done the work to make the C extensions compile, there are ‘fake’ packages in `iOS/fakes`, so that you can still `import` libraries that aren’t available, even though configuration will prevent you from using them.

   - I also couldn’t figure out how to get that working with kivy’s pyobjus library, which is supposed to let Python code call Objective-C/Swift code; instead there’s a very basic mechanism to register callbacks.

-  - Related to that same problem with fitting Python libraries that have C extensions into kivy, affix search was only disabled because I couldn’t get the library it uses to install.

   - The `sync-python` script that copies python code and assets from the morphodict `src` directory is very rough; it has comments with